 #5 Ninja Kitchen System – Best Cheap Multi-Purpose Blender

-In terms of the most included attachments, the Ninja Kitchen System is the stark winner of the Best Cheap Blender of 2021.
+In terms of the most included attachments, the Ninja Kitchen System is the stark winner of the Best Cheap Blender.
 Even though it’s not the #1, it’s just as proficient.
 In fact, it has more capabilities compared to a regular standalone blender.

 The reason being, it includes a couple of cups and a food processor bowl.
 By having so, you’d be able to knead dough, which is usually reserved for the high-end Vitamix Blender, Blendtec Pro, and of course, a stand mixer.

 The Ninja Kitchen System features 5 walkaway blending programs or Auto-iQ and a digital timer.
 With these functions, your blending experience will undoubtedly be more straightforward and fun!

 By the way, if you want a Ninja blender that can take on hot soups, check out Ninja Hot and Cold blender instead.

 #6 NEW: Nutri Ninja Blender BN401 – Best Affordable Smoothie Blender